-The experimental conditions are simulated using using RS3 software developed by Rocscience (Rocscience 2024).
+The experimental conditions are simulated using using RS3 software developed by Rocscience.
 RS3 is an advanced tool for geotechnical and rock mechanics engineers, facilitating the 3D Finite Element Method (FEM), and it enables detailed analysis of the mechanical behavior of joints and rock masses.
 Cuboid dimensions are the same as that of the experimental sample that was created.
-A circular opening with a diameter of 2.1 cm was added to the models.
+A circular hole with a diameter of 2.1 cm was added to the models.
 The joint is added to the model with the same joint angles.
 The material properties of sandstone samples and joints are assigned in the model, and the M-C failure criterion is used for analysis.
-These properties of sandstone and joint are given in Table 1.
+The properties of sandstone as obtained from laboratory testing of the intact rock specimen and joint stiffness calculated from the elastic region of the average deformation versus the average stress curve in Fig. 4 are given in Table .
 The dilation angle of the joint is taken to zero to simulate the plane joint conditions.